day0ops/lok8s/README.md

 # lok8s

-A tool for provisioning local Kubernetes clusters with advanced network management capabilities.
+lok8s (short for "Local Kubernetes") is a tool for provisioning local Kubernetes clusters with advanced network management capabilities.

 ![demo](images/demo.png)